dcgerard/mouthwash_sims/README.md

 some of the settings in the [Makefile](Makefile) to suit your computing environment.

+Since some of the steps take a long time to run, you may not want to run everything at once.
 If you want to reproduce just the results from Section 5.1, run

 ``` bash
 make sims